 ENERGY STAR® is the government-backed symbol for energy efficiency, providing simple, credible, and unbiased information that consumers and businesses rely on to make well-informed decisions.
-Thousands of industrial, commercial, utility, state, and local organizations—including more than 40 percent of the Fortune 500®—rely on their partnership with the U.S. Environmental Protection Agency (EPA) to deliver cost-saving energy efficiency solutions.
-Together, since 1992, ENERGY STAR and its partners have helped save American families and businesses $430 billion—while also achieving broad emissions reductions—all through voluntary action.
+Thousands of industrial, commercial, utility, state, and local organizations—including more than 40 percent of the Fortune 500®—rely on their partnership with the U.S. Environmental Protection Agency (EPA) to deliver cost-saving energy efficiency solutions through voluntary action.

-- Since 1992, ENERGY STAR and its partners have saved American families and businesses $430 billion* in energy costs and 4.6 trillion kWh of energy, while achieving broad emission reductions—including 2.8 billion metric tons of greenhouse gas emissions.
+- Since 1992, ENERGY STAR and its partners have saved American families and businesses more than $450 billion in energy costs and over 3.5 trillion kWh of electricity, while achieving broad emission reductions.1

-- More than 90% of American households recognize the ENERGY STAR.1
+- More than 90% of American households recognize the ENERGY STAR.3

 ENERGY STAR products

-- ENERGY STAR certified products helped consumers save $23 billion in energy costs in 2015, contributing to cumulative energy cost savings of $246 billion since 1992.*
+- ENERGY STAR certified products helped consumers save $20 billion in energy costs in 2016, contributing to cumulative energy cost savings of over $280 billion since 1992.1

 - Americans purchased more than 300 million ENERGY STAR certified products and more than 300 million ENERGY STAR certified lightbulbs in 2016, for cumulative totals exceeding 5.8 billion products and 3.8 billion light bulbs, respectively.

 - The estimated annual market value of ENERGY STAR product sales is more than $100 billion.

-- 80% of purchasers would recommend ENERGY STAR products to a friend.1
+- 80% of purchasers would recommend ENERGY STAR products to a friend.3

 ENERGY STAR for commercial buildings

-- The ENERGY STAR program for commercial buildings helped businesses and organizations save $7.8 billion in energy costs in 2015, contributing to cumulative energy cost savings of $144 billion since 1992.*
+- The ENERGY STAR program for commercial buildings helped businesses and organizations save nearly $10 billion in energy costs in 2016, contributing to cumulative energy cost savings of over $150 billion since 1992.1

-- By the end of 2016, nearly 500,000 properties—representing about 50% of the nation’s commercial building floor space—have used EPA’s ENERGY STAR Portfolio Manager® tool to measure, track, assess, and report on their energy and water consumption.
+- Hundreds of thousands of commercial properties use EPA’s ENERGY STAR Portfolio Manager® tool to measure, track, assess, and report on their energy and water consumption.

 - On average, ENERGY STAR certified buildings use 35% less energy than typical buildings nationwide.